 What kind of data is in SIRIS?

-SIRIS is being developed as a series of staged releases.
-The first release, which went live in October 2015, contains information about Stanford’s academic structure and organization as well as information on individual students’ term and plan enrollment and status.
-Future releases will include university census counts, which will allow reporting that is consistent with official published statistics (available early 2017) and data on course offerings, enrollments, and instructors (available late 2017).
+The first SIRIS release in October 2015 contained information about Stanford’s academic structure and organization as well as information on individual students’ term and plan enrollment and status.
+Subsequent releases integrated data on course offerings, class enrollments including cross-listings, and instructors.

 How can I learn more?